grkworks/firebase-js-sdk/docs-devsite/ai.groundingmetadata.md

 ## GroundingMetadata.groundingChunks

-List of supporting references retrieved from the specified grounding source.
+A list of [GroundingChunk](./ai.groundingchunk.md#groundingchunk_interface) objects.
+Each chunk represents a piece of retrieved content (e.g. from a web page). that the model used to ground its response.

 <b>Signature:</b>